 Presented by Wendy Hamblin’s Mother, Helen Spence, in 1970 and originally awarded to women not holding, nor eligible for a National or International Racing Licence at the beginning of the year,.
 In 1979 the rules were changed to count the best 10 results from any race meetings of choice.
 The Trophy is now awarded for the best performance by a newcomer from all sections.
 The winner is announced by the Committee.

-The Louise Aitken-Walker Trophy, awarded to the BWRDC Rally Champion.
-Originally known as the BWRDC Rally Challenge for Drivers and first awarded in 1979, subsequently renamed in 1996, when a replacement trophy was received from Louise Aitken-Walker.
+Awarded to the BWRDC Rally Champion.
+Originally known as the BWRDC Rally Challenge for Drivers and first awarded in 1979, the trophy was subsequently renamed in 1996, when a replacement trophy was received from Louise Aitken-Walker.
 Awarded on the best ten results claimed from events of their own choice.

 Donated by Victoria Pickles in 2009 for the best performance driving a Sports or Sports Racing Car.